12×12×12 nest box, 1 per 4 hens, mounted below the roost

 - Drainage if the box can get wet.
 External boxes in rainy climates need either a gutter above or small drain notches in the floor.
 Wet bedding = mold = vacated box.

-New flocks of pullets entering point of lay often don't know where to lay.
-Without an example, they pick: corner of the run, the floor under the roost, or a hidden spot outdoors.
-The cure is the simplest possible nudge — a wooden or ceramic dummy egg in each nest box.
+Pullets entering point of lay don't know where to lay.
+Without an example, they pick: corner of the run, the floor under the roost, a hidden spot outdoors.
+The cure is a $2 fix — a wooden or ceramic dummy egg dropped in each box at build time and left there.

 Hens are visual; they associate “egg in this spot” with “lay your egg in this spot.”
-A dollar-store ceramic egg in each box, left there permanently, fixes the problem in most flocks within 2–3 days.
-Wooden or porcelain eggs are also useful for flocks with egg-eating issues — the frustration of pecking a non-cracking egg discourages the behavior.
+A dollar-store ceramic egg in each box fixes the first-egg problem in most flocks inside 2–3 days.
+Bonus: porcelain or wooden eggs also help with egg-eaters — the frustration of pecking a non-cracking egg breaks the habit.
+I'd drop one in every box on day one and forget about them.

 How many nest boxes do I need for my flock?